 Did We Miss Any?
 Let Us Know

 Thanks for dropping by!
-Let us know in the comments if your cats have delivered any surprising ownership benefits we didn’t cover here.
+Visit us on Facebook to let us know in the comments if your cats have delivered any surprising ownership benefits we didn’t cover here.

 And while we’ve got you, remember to sign up for our eNewsletter so you can keep up with all of our pet-friendly updates!